spcourse/website/_schedules/Lifelong Learning SP2 - Semester 2/index.md

 ### Learning goals {#goals}

-Scientific Programming 1 is a beginner's course.
-We will teach you the basics of Python programming as well as several different ways of solving computational problems.
+After **Scientific Programming 2** you should be able to independently tackle typical programming challenges that you might encounter in your field of studies/research.
+We will teach you more intermediate Python concepts.
+And some more advanced concepts pertaining to data analysis.
 After this course, we envision that you:

-- can transform the description of a simple algorithm into working code by combining basic program elements
+- can use native python data structures (like sets, dictionaries, and tuples);
-- can apply several scientific programming techniques from different areas of study
+- analyze the complexity of an algorithm;
-- can use a couple of libraries in your program and know how to find and read documentation on other libraries
+- quickly learn to use new python packages and know how to find documentation for them;
-- can make your programs simpler and easier to read by employing a few standard tactics
+- import and analyze data;
-- can trace and fix several common programming errors
+- create advanced plots.

 ### Course materials {#materials}

 All the reading and video material is available on this website.
 You do not need to purchase any books or software.
 Every module consists of short explanations (written and in the form of videos) and assignments. _You do need to bring your own laptop._

 ### Getting started {#start}